ryantd42/NY-Legislative-Git/2023/S2016B-2023/bill.md

-  (D)  IN ORDER TO MAXIMIZE THE COST SAVINGS AND BENEFITS OF THE TRANSI- TION OF THE ELECTRIC SYSTEM FOR THE EQUITABLE, ORDERLY,  AND  AFFORDABLE ACHIEVEMENT  OF  CONSISTENCY  WITH  THE  CLIMATE  JUSTICE  AND  EMISSION REDUCTION MANDATES IN ARTICLE SEVENTY-FIVE OF THE ENVIRONMENTAL  CONSER- VATION  LAW,  WITHIN  ONE YEAR OF THE EFFECTIVE DATE OF THIS SECTION THE COMMISSION SHALL ISSUE AN ORDER REQUIRING ALL ELECTRIC  CORPORATIONS  TO PURSUE  ALL  AVAILABLE ELECTRIC ENERGY EFFICIENCY AND DEMAND FLEXIBILITY MEASURES THAT  ARE  COST-EFFECTIVE,  RELIABLE,  AND  FEASIBLE.
-NO  LESS FREQUENTLY  THAN  EVERY  THREE  YEARS, THE COMMISSION SHALL IDENTIFY THE STATEWIDE ACHIEVABLE POTENTIAL FOR ENERGY EFFICIENCY AND  DEMAND  FLEXI- BILITY  MEASURES FOR THE SUBSEQUENT TEN-YEAR PERIOD AND ESTABLISH ANNUAL ENERGY EFFICIENCY AND  DEMAND  FLEXIBILITY  TARGETS  FOR  EACH  ELECTRIC
+  (D)  IN ORDER TO MAXIMIZE THE COST SAVINGS AND BENEFITS OF THE TRANSI- TION OF THE ELECTRIC SYSTEM FOR THE EQUITABLE, ORDERLY,  AND  AFFORDABLE ACHIEVEMENT  OF  CONSISTENCY  WITH  THE  CLIMATE  JUSTICE  AND  EMISSION REDUCTION MANDATES IN CHAPTER ONE HUNDRED SIX OF THE LAWS OF  TWO  THOU- SAND NINETEEN, AND SUCH SUCCESSORS IN LAW AND FUNCTION AS MAY ARISE FROM TIME  TO TIME, WITHIN ONE YEAR OF THE EFFECTIVE DATE OF THIS SECTION THE COMMISSION SHALL ISSUE AN ORDER REQUIRING ALL ELECTRIC  CORPORATIONS  TO PURSUE  ALL  AVAILABLE ELECTRIC ENERGY EFFICIENCY AND DEMAND FLEXIBILITY MEASURES THAT  ARE  COST-EFFECTIVE,  RELIABLE,  AND  FEASIBLE.
+NO  LESS FREQUENTLY  THAN  EVERY  THREE  YEARS, THE COMMISSION SHALL IDENTIFY THE
+ S. 2016--A  13

+ STATEWIDE ACHIEVABLE POTENTIAL FOR ENERGY EFFICIENCY AND  DEMAND  FLEXI- BILITY  MEASURES FOR THE SUBSEQUENT TEN-YEAR PERIOD AND ESTABLISH ANNUAL ENERGY EFFICIENCY AND  DEMAND  FLEXIBILITY  TARGETS  FOR  EACH  ELECTRIC